NCATS-Tangerine/translator-testing-framework/README.md

 > To successfully run all the defined tests, be sure to run the `reasoner_diff/server.py` first.
 > `reasoner_diff/server.py` will start a local server on `http://0.0.0.0:9999`.

-Run only one feature file
+Run a single feature file

 ```shell
 behave -i features/check-reasoners.feature